-The Orchard Spray Record-Keeping Spreadsheet has been updated and will soon be available at the Penn State Tree Fruit Production website (http://extension.psu.edu/plants/tree-fruit).
+The Orchard Spray Record-Keeping Spreadsheet has been updated and is available at the Penn State Tree Fruit Production website (http://extension.psu.edu/plants/tree-fruit).
 New features include the addition of FRAC codes and pages for supplying additional information required by processors.

 At the Mid-Atlantic Fruit and Vegetable Convention this year, the State Horticultural Association of Pennsylvania (SHAP) asked researchers to display posters so everyone can see the results of grower-funded research and extension projects.
 Industry support not only allows researchers and extension personnel to solve industry problems, but industry funding is becoming a requirement for hiring applied researchers and extension workers.